asyncgui/asynckivy/sphinx/notes.rst

 which sometimes delays the cleanup of async generators when either library is running.
 You can read more about this in `PEP 525 <https://peps.python.org/pep-0525/#finalization>`__.

-Because of this, you have to explicitly close async generators when you're done with them.
+Because of this, you have to explicitly close async generators when you're done with them if either library is running.
 The following ones are affected:

-- :func:`~asynckivy.rest_of_touch_events`
 - :func:`~asynckivy.interpolate`
 - :func:`~asynckivy.interpolate_seq`
 - :func:`~asynckivy.anim_with_ratio`